PBarnaghi/Home/index.md

 •	Performance modeling in networking for big data \
 •	Mobility and big data \
 •	Network virtualization for big data \
+•	Blockchain with big data networking \
+•	Big data analytics for blockchain \
 •	Big data for disaster-resilient networking \
 •	Data-center network for big data processing \
 •	Application of reinforced-learning for networking \